kubernetes-study-guide/Kubernetes-Study-Guide/32a_resource_quotas/README.md

     limits.memory: 2Gi
 ```

+Although it doesn't explicitly say here that pod requests+limits are now mandatory.
+It is implied, since kubernetes now needs explicit pod resource requests/limits specs in order to perform it's calculatation.

 You can also use ResourceQuota to set limits on the number of different types of Kubernetes objects that are allowed to exist in a namespace: